-The Computer Science and Engineering (CSE) Department at Taylor University offers challenging, real-world courses in the following degree options.
+The Computer Science and Engineering (CSE) Department at Taylor University offers challenging real-world courses in the following degree options.

 CSE Degrees & Majors

 You can choose between a Bachelor of Arts (BA) or a Bachelor of Science (BS) Degree in computer science.
 The BA degree is designed to provide a solid background in the field for those wishing to immediately enter a career in computer science or related fields.
 The BS degree includes additional theory and research courses for students wishing to pursue graduate study in computer science.
-The BS degree with Systems adds the systems component to the existing BA degree.
+The BS degree with Systems adds the systems component to the existing BA degree requirements.

 View more information on each of these tracks.

-Our computer science/new media is an interdisciplinary major offered by the Computer Science and Engineering, Media Communication, and Art Departments.
+Computer science/digital media is an interdisciplinary major offered by the Computer Science and Engineering, Media Communication, and Art Departments.
 This degree is a hybrid of logic, communication, and the art of design.
 You can choose between a Bachelor of Arts (BA) or Bachelor of Science (BS) with Systems.
 The BA degree prepares students in the use of digital tools in the creative arts with a Computer Science understanding.
 The BS degree with Systems adds the systems component.